aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/IsColorVaried/_index.md

 ## IsColorVaried function

-Represents if the color of points is varied.The chart must contain only one series.
+Represents if the color of points is varied.The chart must contain only one series or this chart is a pie chart.

 ```go